chesedo/chesedo.github.io/content/blog/2024-08-08-manual-dependency-injection-rust.md

 Hence the error message of `&self` not living long enough.

 We fix this by also having the `Box` have its lifetime linked to `&self`.
-And using the wildcard lifetime is again an easy way to do this.
+And using the wildcard lifetime is an easy way to do this.

 ```rust
 fn create_data_collector(